vmware/differential-datalog/doc/c_tutorial/c_tutorial.rst

 Once we have command ready we can apply it to our DDlog program using :code:`ddlog_apply_updates()` function.
 We need to supply program handle, array of commands to be applied, and the length of this array.
 In our case, we only have a single command to apply.
-However, it is possible to pass multiple commands to a single call to the :code:`ddlog_apply_update()` function.
+However, it is possible (and is more efficient) to pass multiple commands to a single call to the :code:`ddlog_apply_update()` function.
-It helps avoiding cluttering code if you want to apply multiple commands.
 Note, that in the case of multiple commands if some of them fail then some subset of commands may still be applied.
 Please refer to the API description in the :code:`ddlog.h` header file for more details.